covjson/specification/spec.md

 }
 ```

-All identifiers referred to in a CoverageJSON object should be URIs.
-These URIs should be taken from established vocabularies if available.
+All identifiers referred to in a CoverageJSON object SHOULD be URIs.
+These URIs SHOULD be taken from established vocabularies if available.

 TODO expand

 ## 8. Resolving domain and range URLs

 If a domain or range is referenced by a URL in a CoverageJSON document, then the client should, whenever is appropriate, load the data from the given URL and treat the loaded data as if it was directly embedded in place of the URL.
-When sending HTTP requests, the `Accept` header should be set appropriately to the CoverageJSON media type.
+When sending HTTP requests, the `Accept` header SHOULD be set appropriately to the CoverageJSON media type.

 ## 9. Media Type and File Extension

-The CoverageJSON media type shall be `application/prs.coverage+json` with an optional parameter `profile` which is a non-empty list of space-separated URIs identifying specific constraints or conventions that apply to a CoverageJSON document according to [RFC6906](http://www.ietf.org/rfc/rfc6906.txt).
+The CoverageJSON media type SHALL be `application/prs.coverage+json` with an optional parameter `profile` which is a non-empty list of space-separated URIs identifying specific constraints or conventions that apply to a CoverageJSON document according to [RFC6906](http://www.ietf.org/rfc/rfc6906.txt).
 The only profile URI defined in this document is `http://coveragejson.org/profiles/standalone` which asserts that all domain and range objects are directly embedded in a CoverageJSON document and not referenced by URLs.
-There is no `charset` parameter and CoverageJSON documents must be serialized using the UTF-8 character encoding.
+There is no `charset` parameter and CoverageJSON documents MUST be serialized using the UTF-8 character encoding.

-The file extension shall be `covjson`.
+The file extension SHALL be `covjson`.

 ## Appendix A. Coverage Examples